wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-encryption-audit-journal/includes/2-diagnose-encryption-problems.md

 Get-SmimeConfig
 ```

-If certificates are not present, check the S/MIME configuration in your Exchange Online organization.
+If certificates aren't present, check the S/MIME configuration in your Exchange Online organization.
 For full information, visit the **Configure S/MIME in Exchange Online** link in the **Learn more** section below.

 ## Learn more